lsst-dm/dm_dev_guide/services/data_protection.rst

     Data locations supporting this tier of protection allow for users to retrieve, at their discretion and leisure, a previous data copy limited to a maximum age of 30 days.
 Data set versions are captured at a maximum of one per day.

+    Those wanting to use this self-serve data retrieval service can go to:
+    ``home/.snapshots/home_YYYYMMDD_000N/<username>/``
+    to browse snapshots of their home area on date YYYYMMDD.

 Disaster Recovery:
     Data locations supporting this tier of protection provide disjoint-technology protection